 Cyber Essentials v3.3 MFA Requirement: What You Need to Know

-The Cyber Essentials Requirements were updated to version 3.3 in April 2026, and the single biggest change is the mandatory multi-factor authentication (MFA) requirement.
-This applies to all user accounts accessing organisational data or services – no exceptions.
+The Cyber Essentials Requirements were updated to version 3.3 on 28 April 2026, and the single biggest change is the mandatory multi-factor authentication (MFA) requirement.
+This applies to all user accounts accessing organisational data or services - no exceptions.

 This article explains what changed, who is affected, and how to ensure your organisation complies.